The Current AI Healthcare Landscape: From Experimental to Essential

 The Setting: Urban level 1 trauma center with 100,000 annual ED visits

-The Challenge: High acuity, fast-paced environment with risk of missed critical diagnoses
+The Challenge: High acuity, fast-paced environment with risk of missed critical diagnoses, particularly sepsis where early intervention dramatically improves outcomes

-The Solution: Implemented AI system that analyzes ED patient data in real-time to identify high-risk patients and suggest diagnostic pathways
+The Solution: Implemented AI system that analyzes ED patient data in real-time to identify high-risk patients and suggest diagnostic pathways.
+Integrated with existing EHR workflow.

 The Results: